Taxes In Costa Rica

 AdobeStock/FranciscoJavier

-The main draw of Costa Rica’s tax system is the principle of territoriality.
-This means that only personal income earned within the country is taxable.
+The tax system in Costa Rica is one of the main reasons that the country is a top retiring spot for expats.
+The principle of territoriality reigns here– which means only personal income earned within the country is taxable.

 Still, you’ll have to pay your dues back in the US to the IRS, since America charges taxes on all your international income.